joist-orm/joist-orm/docs/docs/getting-started/sample-project.md

     });
   ```
 - Run `npm run joist-migrate` to apply the migration
+  - Run `docker-compose exec db ./reset.sh` if you need to redo the migration
 - Run `npm run joist-codegen` to create/update the entities
 - Copy/paste the `Author.test.ts` and write a test for the new `Publisher` entity